mendhak/waveshare-epaper-display/README.md

 ### Met Office (UK)

-You will need to create an account [on the Met Office Weather DataHub](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/) site.
+Create an account [on the Met Office Weather DataHub](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/) site.
-Then, you'll have to [register an application](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/application) - just call it Raspberry Pi or Home Project.
+Next, [register an application](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/application) - just call it Raspberry Pi or Home Project.
 You'll be shown a Client Secret, and a Client ID.
 Copy both of these somewhere, you'll need it later.

-After registering an application, you then need to "subscribe" to an API.
+After registering an application, you then "subscribe" to an API by going to the [API Usage Plans](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/product).
-Go to the [API Usage Plans](https://metoffice.apiconnect.ibmcloud.com/metoffice/production/product), pick "Global spot data bundle" which includes the "Global daily spot data" API.
+Pick "Global spot data bundle" which includes the "Global daily spot data" API.
 Choose the Basic (free) plan and when prompted, pick that application you previously registered.

-Now add the Met Office Client ID and Secret to the env.sh file.
+Finally, add the Met Office Client ID and Secret to the env.sh file.

     export METOFFICEDATAHUB_CLIENT_ID=xxxxxx-xxxxxx-....
     export METOFFICEDATAHUB_CLIENT_SECRET=xxxxxx